derekmerck/diana2/platform/docker-image/README.md

 [resin-on-packet]: https://resin.io/blog/docker-builds-on-arm-servers-youre-not-crazy-your-builds-really-are-5x-faster/
 [no-arm32]: https://gitlab.com/gitlab-org/omnibus-gitlab/issues/2544

-Now pull the image tag.
+Now pull the image without specifying the architecture tag.
 You can confirm that the appropriate image has been pulled by starting a container with the command `arch`.

 ```bash
 $ docker run derekmerck/diana2 arch